rks101/eglinux/README.md

  129414 msg       20   0   12336   4372   3408 R   0.7   0.0   0:00.05 top
     883 root      20   0  484176  21492  17276 S   0.3   0.1   1:08.84 NetworkManager
 ```
+Interesting: Try pressing any arrow key while top is on.

 Use **dstat** - a tool for generating system resource statistics such as cpu usage, disk read/write, network data received/sent, etc. To exit type Ctrl+C.
 ```